franciscolopezsancho/akka-persistence-training/README.md

 To check you're doing fine, maybe you could `prinln` when state get's updated.
 So you may see all the items

+Also you'll need to add a store to keep the journal through configuration.
+This can be done in application.conf addind then `ScalaTestWithActorTestKit(com.typesafe.config.ConfigFactory.load())` or directly on the test with a simple string such as `ScalaTestWithActorTestKit(""" as many lines of configuration as desired """)`.
+These two can even be combined with `ScalaTestWithActorTestKit(com.typesafe.config.ConfigFactory.load().withFallback( """ yada yada """)`

 when `git checkout [step 3]` you'll get the solution

+# Step 3.

+From the previous step we can star with the implemented methods.
+Let's add now the reply.